xLeitix/jcloudscale/docs/FirstSteps.md

     mvn clean verify -P local-tests

-Finally, a small sample application is also included.
-You can run it with the following command:

-    cd core; mvn clean install -Dskiptests; cd ..; cd ext/samples/SentimentAnalysis; mvn clean compile exec:exec

 If you don't want to mess with the JCloudScale source code, following documentation explains how to work with the binaries using [maven](http://maven.apache.org/).

 #  Introduction